Si2k63/PHP-Texas-Hold-em-Evaluator/readme.md

 ## Requirements

 PHP 5.3.0 or greater is required for the use of these libraries, due to the inclusion of the "use" identifier in usort callbacks in the evaluation class.
+Due to array optimisations made in PHP 7, this class does perform faster on PHP 7 by upto about 50%.

 PHPUnit required for running tests (included in repository).